 Is there any particular routine involved in your writing process?

 If I have difficulty writing, I will pick up one of my favorite books - usually from the same genre I am writing – and read for a bit.
 This isn’t to get ideas so much as to “limber up”, like stretching before a soccer game.
 It works.
-By noon, or soon after, I’m done writing for the day – unless a really cool idea pops into my head.
-When that happens, it’s back to the office overlooking the marina.
-Which brings up another important point - I almost never write at home, though I have an office there too.
-The office at the marina is set up just like I like it.
-No distractions.
-I can’t say the same for the one at home.
+By noon, or soon after, I’m done writing for the day unless, of course, a really cool idea pops into my head.
+When that happens, it’s back to the office - no hesitation.
+You hesitate, you lose, and the moment's gone.

 Do you have any abandoned stories in you ‘bottom drawer’ that you would like to revisit?